 Prevent Overwatering With The Soak-And-Dry Method

-One of the best techniques for watering plants is the soak and dry method.
+Like many shrubs, one of the best techniques for watering plants is the soak-and-dry method.

-This method uses the finger trick to determine when a plant needs watered and two simple observations of the soil to know when to stop watering.
+This method uses the finger trick to determine when a plant needs to be watered and two simple observations of the soil to know when to stop watering.

 While this is an easy technique to master, learning the right pouring speed might take a couple of tries.